Are you guilty?

 That’s why when you’re looking for a new dentist, it’s always a good idea to learn about the practice’s payment options first.
 Most dental offices require payment up front for treatment, and if you cannot get approved for financing, you may be out of luck.

 Did you know that there are over eight different types of cleanings?
 Only two are designed for a healthy mouth, and only one of those is for kids.
 You can read more about it in my blog titled, We Do Not Give Teeth Cleanings.
-So, if you visit a new dentist and didn’t receive a cleaning you wanted or expected, that’s normal.
-If your dental experience has been the same cleaning every six-months, there’s a chance your dentist is not doing what’s best for you or your oral health.
+During your visit with a new dentist and you didn’t receive a cleaning that you expected, please know that it’s normal.
+If your dental experience has been the same cleaning every six months, there’s a chance your dentist is not doing what’s best for you or your oral health.
 The decision of what cleaning to do during each of your visits should be unique and reflect the philosophy of the practice, Proactive vs. Reactive.

 How Modern Family Dental Care Can Help

-After you’ve done all your research, we hope that you find a practice that fits all your known and “unknown” needs.
-Our practice is passionate about creating beautiful, confident smiles for everyone, so if you live in the greater Charlotte or Concord area, we would love to meet you.
-You can browse our website for more information about our services and equipment or contact us for more information today!
+I hope that you find a practice that fits all your known and “unknown” needs.
+My practice is passionate about creating a beautiful, confident, and healthy smile for everyone.
+If you live in the greater Charlotte or Concord area, I would love to meet you.
+Look at our services and equipment and contact us by completing the contact from today!